Impact of positrons on electrical conductivity of hot and dense astrophysical plasma: Numerical results

 \section{Numerical results}

-We performed numerical calculations of the electrical conductivities from Eq.~\eqref{eq:sigma1} in the regime relevant to neutron star outer crusts, considering a plasma composed of a single ion species, $\isotope[12]{C}$, across the entire temperature–density range studied.
-Below, we first present the phase structure of crustal matter, followed by a discussion of our new conductivity results.
-For practical astrophysical applications, all numerical values are given in c.g.s. units.
+We performed numerical calculations of the relaxation times using Eqs.~\eqref{eq:X-}, \eqref{eq:X+} and \eqref{eq:nu_ei1}--\eqref{eq:nu_pe1}, and the electrical conductivities from Eq.~\eqref{eq:sigma1} in the regime relevant to neutron star outer crusts, considering a plasma composed of a single ion species across the entire temperature–density range studied.
+Below, we first present the phase structure of crustal matter, followed by a discussion of our new results for relaxation times and conductivities.
+A more detailed discussion including the phase structure of the crust and relaxation times is provided for $\isotope[12]{C}$ nuclei, but the final results for conductivities are also presented for $\isotope[56]{Fe}$ and $\isotope[4]{He}$ nuclei.
+For practical astrophysical applications, all numerical values are given in in centimeter-gram-second units.